TryItOnline/cixl/README.md

 ```

 ### Functions
 The ```func:``` macro may be used to define named functions.
 Several implementations may be defined for the same name as long as they have the same arity and different argument types.
-Each function opens an implicit scope that is closed on exit.
+Each function captures its defining environment and opens an implicit child scope that is closed on exit.
+Function definitions may appear anywhere in the code, but they are all defined in order of appearance during compilation.

 ```
    |